 Well, today we are here to surprise you.
-Rather than kitchen hacks that make cooking life simpler, we've stepped it up a notch to bring you some life-changing tricks that will take your cooking game from spectacular to how-do-they-always-create-kitchen-perfection good.
+Rather than kitchen hacks that make cooking life simpler, we've stepped it up a notch to bring you some life-changing DIY tricks and food hacks that will take your cooking game from spectacular to how-do-they-always-create-kitchen-perfection good.

 1. Prevent soggy pies

-There is nothing more disappointing than baking the perfect pie for a party only to know that it will be soggy by the time that you get it there.
+There is nothing more disappointing than baking the perfect, tasty pie for a party only to know that it will be soggy by the time that you get it there.
 It seems so insulting that a juicy, delicious pie filling will make your flaky crust limp.

 Thankfully, pasty genius and Serious Eats food blogger Stella Parks has a simple cooking tips solution for you: Epsom salts.
 Follow her directions on the best way to place the Epsom salts below your pie in its container, and you are sure to have a flaky crust and a melt-in-your-mouth inside when you arrive at your next party.

+This food hack might be one of the most useful we've seen because the problem happens all the time when we're putting an egg on it.
 Stray bits of shell are bound to escape when you're cracking eggs.
-However, before you fish them out, wet your fingers.
+So before you fish out those shell bits, wet your fingers.

-Water will act like a magnet and the little shell shards will stick to your finger without you having to chase them around the bowl.
+Water will act as a magnet and the little shell shards will stick to your finger without you having to chase them around the bowl.